NekoNoka/Neko-OWOP-Scripts/README.md

 There is no inherent requirements to running the script.

-* You can install Tamper Monkey https://www.tampermonkey.net/
+* You can install Tamper Monkey at https://www.tampermonkey.net/
+> If you are not using Firefox you must turn on Developer mode for tampermonkey to work.
+Go to your manage extensions to enable Developer mode.
 * Then go to https://greasyfork.org/en/scripts/445667-neko-s-scripts and click install.

 # Browser Support